 This is not to say that there are no ways to prevent having stretch marks during pregnancy.
 Far from it, despite the stretch marks tendencies in pregnant women, some women don’t have it, that is they find ways to prevent their skin from reacting to the growth happening in their bodies.

 So if you are an expectant mother who is scared and bothered about having stretch marks during and after pregnancy, you don’t have to worry about it.
-This article has got your back, and we would be sharing three tips through which you can prevent stretch marks during pregnancy, and after you deliver your bundle of joy remove pregnancy stretch marks, easily.
+This article has got your back, and we will be sharing three tips through which you can prevent stretch marks during pregnancy, and after you deliver your bundle of joy remove pregnancy stretch marks, easily.

 Stretch marks usually appear in the final months when women have a sudden abdominal growth spurt and changes in hormone levels which may affect the elasticity and strength of the skin.

 It is no surprise that the main sites for stretch marks are the abdomen and breasts, both being areas that see an expansion.
-There are other specific indicators to being more susceptible to getting stretch marks.
+There are other specific indicators of being more susceptible to getting stretch marks.
 These are;

 - Younger maternal age during pregnancy